Showing posts with label birmingham. Show all posts

 2004 ~Saturday March 6, Shopping at Summit Mall Birmingham, AL

-Harry and Hannah The American Adventure
+Harry and Hannah: The American Adventure

-We looked at several electronic stores but did not buy anything
+We looked at several electronic stores but did not buy anything.

-Resting after shopping front of Bose Store
+Resting after shopping in front of the Bose Store

 Resting after shopping in front of the Pottery Barn

-Hubby and Hannah checking out the menu
+Hubby and Hannah are checking out the menu.

-Hannah holding the beeper
+Hannah is holding the beeper.

 Waiting for a table at the Cheese Cake Factory